-Danger of accidents Oil or grease on the tires reduces the road grip.
+Danger of accidents Lubricants on the tires reduces the road grip.

-Remove the lubricant from the tires using a suitable cleaning agent.
+- Remove lubricants from the tires using a suitable cleaning agent.

 Danger of accidents Oil or grease on the brake discs reduces the braking effect.

 - Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary.